mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **Why is that we use `for-each` instead of `map` to print each element of a list?**

 There are two reasons.
 One is just an efficiency issue: `map` constructs a list containing the values returned by each of its sub-computations; in this example, it would be a list of three instances of the unspecified value returned by `show`.
-But we aren’t going to use that list for anything, so there’s no point in constructing it.
+But we aren't going to use that list for anything, so there's no point in constructing it.

 The second reason is more serious. *In functional programming, the order of evaluation of subexpressions is unspecified.* For example, when we evaluate the expression